2025CALLOUTS 2

 Since our foundation in 1965 we have been called out roughly 2,000 times.
 In the early years most of our incidents were searches, often linked to the Lyke Wake Walk.
 Rescue work was the smaller part of our role – such as walkers suffering injuries.

 In the last twenty years or so, the popularity of country walking and running has increased and so, along with the increased use of mountain bikes and paragliders etc. we now deal with a range of more serious injuries.
-The ratio of searches to rescues has changed accordingly so that these days only about one-third of our call-outs are searches.
+The ratio of searches to rescues has changed accordingly so that these days searches account for 30-40% of call-outs.
 The number of lost or overdue walkers has tended to reduce; most searches will involve us looking for vulnerable people, particularly those suffering from depression or dementia.

-We have also become much more ‘water aware’ and are trained and equipped to work in flood situations such as at York in December 2015.
+We have also become much more ‘water aware’ and are trained and equipped to work in flood situations such as at York in 2015.
+More recently, working with neighbouring Teams we have developed a regional water & flood rescue training capability.
+On firmer ground we have a yearly programme of Technical Rope Rescue training (provided by two of our own instructors).

 One thing hasn’t changed since the Team was formed: it is still made up of people from all walks of life who are experienced hill-goers and who are willing to drop whatever they are doing 24-hours a day, 365-days a year to go to the help of those lost or injured.
 Just as in 1965 we are still all unpaid volunteers.